 Cedric joined Watsi on February 22nd, 2019.
-Two months ago, Cedric became the 5467th member to automatically support a new Watsi patient every month.
-Since then, 88 more people have become monthly donors!
-Cedric's most recent donation traveled 8,800 miles to support Khun, a teenager from Cambodia, to fund hip surgery.
+Four months ago, Cedric became the 5467th member to automatically support a new Watsi patient every month.
+Since then, 247 more people have become monthly donors!
+Cedric's most recent donation traveled 8,500 miles to support Joseph, motorcycle taxi driver from Kenya, to fund facial fracture repair.

 Khun is a 17-year-old from Cambodia.
 He enjoys listening to music, exercising, and he hopes to become a businessman when he gets older.
 Since 2015, Khun has experienced debilitating pain in both of his hips caused by osteoarthritis.
 He has to walk with crutches and dropped out of school because he was unable to sit in class for long periods of time.
 Fortunately, Khun learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Khun of his pain and allow him to walk easily.
 Treatment is scheduled for November 5th, and Khun needs help raising $1,025 to pay for this procedure.
 Khun's mother said, "I hope that after surgery, my son will be able to sit and walk without any difficulties, and I won't have to worry about his condition anymore."